-All-day spas and hot spring resorts listed below are within easy driving distance of Lake Geneva and most may easily be reached on public transportation as well.
+All the day spas and hot spring resorts listed below are within easy driving distance of Lake Geneva and most may easily be reached on public transportation as well.
 Trainline sells tickets online for trains and buses and is often easier to use than CFF.

 Transportation times and distances to hot spring spas below are calculated from Lausanne.
-When traveling from Geneva Airport (GVA), add 60 km or 45 minutes driving and 45 to 60 minutes for train travel.
+When traveling from Geneva Airport (GVA), add 60 km or 45 minutes for driving and 45 to 60 minutes for train travel.

 Top Hot Water Resorts and Day Spas near Lake Geneva